anupgautam23/E-Commerce-API/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-We are always looking for ways to improve our Application, and I would like to request your feedback on our latest project.
-Your opinions matter to us and your feedback is used to improve how we work and ensure we deliver a consistently high-quality service.
+I am always looking for ways to improve my Application, and I would like to request your feedback on my latest project.
+Your opinions matter to me and your feedback is used to improve how I work and ensure I deliver a consistently high-quality service.

 Thank You ,
 * Masai School